Medical Student Research Grant

 The Medical Student Research Grant supports one-year research projects conducted by Wright State medical students under the supervision of a BSOM faculty mentor.
 The funding source is the Margaruite Duerst Medical Student Research Fund.

 Funding: Two grants will be awarded in the 2014-2015 academic year.
 The grant funds up to $2500 per project over a one-year period.
 Funds can be used for laboratory materials, survey costs, statistical consulting, and other reasonable research expenses per WSU policies.
-Up to $800 per grant can be used to fund medical student travel to present results at a regional/national research meeting.
+Up to $500 per grant can be used to fund medical student travel to present results at a regional/national research meeting.
+Funds also may be used for the cost of printing posters.
 Funds CANNOT be used for student stipends or the purchase of computers and other research hardware.

 Department Sponsor: Students applying for a Medical Student Research Grant must have a faculty mentor in a BSOM department who will be responsible for managing research funds.
 Expenditure of funds will be monitored by the BSOM Office of Research Affairs.

 Application Process: The medical student must submit an application package including 1) an application cover sheet; 2) a research plan explaining what the student will do (limit one page); 3) a budget detailing how grant funds will be used (limit one-half page); 4) a plan for presenting/publishing results (limit one-half page); and 5) a letter of support from the faculty mentor.
 Compile the elements of your application package as a single MS Word document; handwritten applications will NOT be accepted.
 Submit the complete application package as an email attachment sent to Amber McCurdy (firstname.lastname@example.org) in the BSOM Office of Research Affairs.
 Be sure to CC your email with application attachment to your faculty mentor.
-The application deadline was August 1, 2014 for grants in the 2014-2015 academic year.
+Applications will be accepted throughout the 2014-15 academic year while funds are available.

 Selection Criteria: Applications are evaluated by the Office of Research Affairs.
 Criteria include significance of the research question, strength of research design, and feasibility of obtaining meaningful results in a one-year period.